patil260/Codealpha_Task3/README.md

-This is Employee leave management system project . by using java , Mysql for backend and for frontend html css and javascript. in this project employees can request for leave and admin will approve it
+This is Employee leave management system project . by using java , Mysql for backend and for frontend html css and javascript and jsp. it is a system for managing employee leave requests,approvals, and leave balances.